-OLATHE, Kan./Oct.
-5, 2021 – Garmin® International, Inc., a unit of Garmin Ltd., today announced it has received Federal Aviation Administration (FAA) Supplemental Type Certification (STC) for the GFC™ 500 autopilot in additional aircraft to include select Beechcraft 19/23/24.
-The GFC 500 autopilot is intended for light piston aircraft while delivering superior in-flight characteristics, self-monitoring capabilities and minimal maintenance requirements when compared to older generation autopilot systems.
+OLATHE, Kan./Sept.
+13, 2023 – Garmin (NYSE: GRMN) today announced it has received Federal Aviation Administration (FAA) Supplemental Type Certification (STC) for the GFC™ 500 digital autopilot in additional aircraft to include the Cessna 177/177A Cardinal and the Beechcraft T34A/T34B Series.
+The STC also covers the Piper Seneca PA-34-200T and PA34-220T II-V models, marking the second certification of the GFC 500 in a twin-engine aircraft.
+The GFC 500 digital autopilot is intended for light piston aircraft while delivering superior in-flight characteristics, self-monitoring capabilities and minimal maintenance requirements when compared to older generation autopilot systems.

 About Garmin International, Inc.

-Garmin International, Inc. is a subsidiary of Garmin Ltd. (Nasdaq: GRMN).
+Garmin International Inc. is a subsidiary of Garmin Ltd. (NYSE: GRMN).
 Garmin Ltd. is incorporated in Switzerland, and its principal subsidiaries are located in the United States, Taiwan and the United Kingdom.
 Garmin is a registered trademark and GFC, TXi, G3X Touch, Smart Glide and Garmin ESP are trademarks of Garmin Ltd. or its subsidiaries.